A framework of partial error correction for intermediate-scale quantum computers: Results

-In this section, we numerically study the noise properties of the $\widetilde{CNOT}$ gate under a physical depolarizing noise model and observe the existence of a clean qubit threshold for brick-layered Clifford circuits, using a model of logical qubit noise derived from a superconducting quantum computer.
-In Section \ref{sec:lrb} results relating to a clean qubit are produced by simulating all physical qubits constituent in the clean logical qubit.
-This demonstrates that the $\widetilde{CNOT}$ coupling the clean and noisy registers has a higher associated error rate than a $CNOT$ between two noisy registers.
-In Section \ref{sec:r_cliff_circ} we simulate clean logical qubits as single qubits under a numerically-obtained effective logical noise model.
-The results present clear evidence of a clean logical qubit threshold at which advantage is obtained over fully noisy circuits, as alluded to by our analytical results.
-Furthermore, a detailed study of the impact of idling noise on the value of this threshold is performed.
+From here on, we numerically study the noise properties of the $\widetilde{CNOT}$ gate and observe the existence of a clean qubit threshold for brick-layered Clifford circuits.
+We use a depolarizing noise model which is implemented at the circuit level and motivated by trapped-ion quantum computers.
+We first demonstrate that the $\widetilde{CNOT}$ gate coupling the clean and noisy registers has a higher associated error rate than a $CNOT$ gate between two noisy registers.
+We then present clear evidence of a clean logical qubit threshold at which advantage is obtained over fully noisy circuits, as alluded to by our analytic results.
+Furthermore, a detailed study of the impact of idling noise on the value of this threshold and an implementation under realistic noise rates are studied.